Gores Family Allergy Center

 The main objective of connecting with your Nurse Coordinator is to provide a relaxed and informed experience with the goal of improving your child’s and family’s quality of life.

-We are delighted to announce CHLA’s third biannual Food Allergy Parent Workshop, hosted by the Division of Clinical Immunology and Allergy and the Gores Family Allergy Center.
-The primary topic will be Food Allergy and Eczema.
+We are delighted to announce CHLA’s fifth biannual Food Allergy Parent Workshop, hosted by the Division of Clinical Immunology and Allergy and the Gores Family Allergy Center.

 EpiPens for Patients with Severe Allergies